CHJ85/FLStudioOnLinux/README.md

-# FLStudioOnLinux
+# FL Studio on Linux
-An FL Studio installer for Linux that'll work on most distros without any extra hassle or tech knowledge.<br>
+This is an "easy to use" FL Studio installer for Linux.
+This program works on most Linux distros without any additional hassle or tech knowledge.<br>
 # Installation
 1: Have your FL Studio installation (.exe) file ready.<br>
 2: Run this command in the terminal: